14 HOURS TO LAUNCH

 Waverly cast her eyes to Nicole…

-...And the look on her face told Nicole she knew exactly what she was doing to the other woman.
+...And the look on her face told Nicole she knew exactly what she was doing.
 Waverly turned, swayed, and ran her hands along her body along with the chorus.
 Nicole lost the ability to think, mouth dry, heart hammering faster than the beat.

 Colleagues, not friends.
 Colleagues, not friends.
 Colleaguesnotfriendscolleaguesnotfriends--